Ben's Engineering Blog

 </style>

 When the button is clicked, the upvote method will fire and inside it will increment this.data.score.
 If the value is not already in the data cache it will be hydrated in.
-The increment operator will then fire a set which under the hood fires a imperative DOM call to update the view and the view will now show score + 1 points.
+The increment operator will then fire a set which under the hood fires an imperative DOM call to update the view and the view will now show score + 1 points.

 This is only experimental at the moment, there is a lot of stuff hacked together in the compiler to get this example to work.
 The compilation is shaky at best and only works for simple examples such as this.
 This is not a drop in replacement for a nextjs site.
 And lacks a lot of the reactivity that React, Vue and Svelte have to offer.